ImageMagick/Usage-Markdown/anim_basics/index.md

 but also various browser disposal methods.
 ~~~

-*If you like to contribute a IM example of such an animation you can get your name, and home page link here!*
+*If you'd like to contribute an IM example of such an animation you can get your name, and home page link here!*

 ------------------------------------------------------------------------